rook/rook/Documentation/ceph-cluster-crd.md

 ### Cluster Settings

+- `external`:
+  - `enable`: if `true`, the cluster will not be managed by Rook but via an external entity.
+This mode is intended to connect to an existing cluster.
+In this case, Rook will only consume the external cluster.
+However, Rook will be able to deploy various daemons in Kubernetes such as object gateways, mds and nfs.
+If this setting is enabled **all** the other options will be ignored except `cephVersion.image` and `dataDirHostPath`.
+See [external cluster configuration](#external-cluster).
 - `cephVersion`: The version information for launching the ceph daemons.
   - `image`: The image used for running the ceph daemons.
 For example, `ceph/ceph:v13.2.6-20190604` or `ceph/ceph:v14.2.2-20190722`.
   For the latest ceph images, see the [Ceph DockerHub](https://hub.docker.com/r/ceph/ceph/tags/).